 There are a host of companies offering private transfer services online from Cusco Airport to the historic center.
 Cusco Transport Tours, Cusco Airport Shuttle and Cusco Transfers to name a few.
 Prices start from US$20 for a saloon car and increase with each additional passenger.

 Cusco airport is a small, single-terminal international airport with minimal amenities and services and is now operating at maximum capacity.

 NOTE: The airport is open 5:00AM – 10:00PM.
 It is not possible to spend the night in the airport.

 Tip for Cusco Airport: On the grounds of the airport in the small car park are a number of shops and kiosks.
 They are located directly in front of the main door of the terminal building across the other side of the car park.
 They sell a range of sweets, biscuits, drinks and even freshly made sandwiches at very reasonable prices and far cheaper than anything within the airport building.

 On the first floor there are 20 check-in desks with very limited space.
 There are no seating areas.

 Seating is uncomfortable and extremely limited, often not enough to accommodate the amount of passengers waiting in the airport.

 Seating is uncomfortable and again limited.
 At peak times there is not enough to accommodate the amount of passengers waiting at the gates.

 Given the fact there is no scope to increase capacity at the current location, a new airport is being built outside of Cusco, in Chinchero.
 Peru is going ahead with the construction of a high-volume airport despite controversies over potential risks to the ecological treasures of Chinchero.

 Chinchero Cusco International Airport will be located over 30 km from Cusco and this new airport will have more than double the current capacity of Cusco Airport.
-It is scheduled to open in February 2021.
+No set date for opening yet due to the pandemic.